Danktuary/discord.js-Bot-But-PHP/README.md

 ### Some of those functions don't work the exact same as they do in PHP!

 Trust me, I (probably) know.
 Some are either missing additional parameters, simply can't work the same because of some stupid JavaScript limitation, or some other miscellaneous reason.
-I tried my best, okay?! :'(
+I tried my best, okay?! 😭

 ### A few of those doc blocks don't look very accurate, or they're a bit inconsistent.
 Why?

 You can probably blame the PHP docs for some of those.
 As everyone knows, PHP isn't the most consistent thing in the world.
 But for inaccurate function/param/return value descriptions, you can probably blame me.
 I myself probably won't be doing much about it, though.

-### But...
-PHP doesn't have async/await, so why use that?

-This is true, but it also doesn't have promises either.
-The use of async/await is there to make everything to mask it and make it look like regular, synchronous PHP code.

 ### Did you really spend time and effort into this, all for a joke?

 Yes, yes I did.
 This is a good measurement of how far I'll go for a joke.

 Did I spend too much time on this?
 Yes.
 Could I have spent this time being productive and doing the things I should've been working on insteand?
 Most definitely.
 Do I regret it at all?
 Nope!

+Fun fact: I actually occassionally confused myself when looking at this code, because my brain couldn't tell if it was JS or PHP at a glance.
+With that being said, I think I've achieved the goal of this project.

 ### How do I contribute to this ridiculous project?